viktorbesin/newground/docs/sphinx/source/going_into_more_depth.rst

 However it is important to note that **different** techniques exist, both for the normal (non-tight) ASP case, as the aggregate case.

-Using the theoretical results that one can ground parts of a program by traditional means and parts by Body-decoupled Grounding (resulting in Hybrid-Grounding), one separates these two parts with the **#program rules.** rule in the Hybrid-Grounding prototype.
+Using the theoretical results that one can ground parts of a program by traditional means and parts by Body-decoupled Grounding (resulting in newground), one separates these two parts with the **#program rules.** rule in the newground prototype.
 All rules which are placed *above* **#program rules.** are grounded by traditional means, and all rules placed *below* **#program rules.** are grounded by Body-decoupled Grounding.